4 Ways in Which a Good Ventilation System Regulates Your Indoor Air Quality Downers Grove, IL

 - Introduces Fresh Air Into a Room

 One of the key features of a ventilation system is that it introduces fresh air into the indoor space and automatically removes the stale air that has already circulated in the room.
-This ensures that pollutants in the air are either diluted or totally removed from the indoor air.
+This ensures that pollutants in the air are either diluted or removed from the indoor air.

 According to the Environmental Protection Agency (EPA), indoor air pollutants are between 2 and 5 times higher than pollutants in outdoor air or sometimes even higher.
 Therefore, even without cleaning the indoor air, a good ventilation system ensures that you have some clean air from outside.